ypriverol/github-paper/document/manuscript.md

 If you are interested and have not used GitHub so far, we recommend you to get started as soon as possible.
 As in any other topic, a learning curve is required for beginners.
 However, we anticipate the reward will be worth your effort.
+Also, we would like to recommend some useful training materials including workshops, online courses and manuscripts (Table 1).

 ## Disclaimer